Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 The incredible beach at Half Moon Bay and Little Water Cay.

-Parasailing is a great activity that offers incredible views over the reefs, turquoise water, beach, and resorts.
+Parasailing is a great activity that offers incredible views over the reef, turquoise water, beach, and resorts.
 Excursions can be booked in advance, or arranged directly on the beautiful Grace Bay Beach.

-On the wild side are the remote beaches at Malcolm’s Road, West Harbour Bluff and Northwest Point, where reefs, coastal cliffs and clear water can be found.
-The western coastlines are quite close to the edge of the underwater marine plateau of the Caicos Islands and thus have a bit more of a rugged atmosphere, with deep blue water and rolling waves.
+On the wild western side of Providenciales are the remote beaches at Malcolm’s Road, West Harbour Bluff, Flamingo Creek Bay, and Northwest Point, where reefs, coastal cliffs, and clear water can be found.
+The western beaches are quite close to the edge of the underwater marine plateau of the Caicos Islands, and thus have a bit more of a rugged atmosphere with deep blue water and rolling waves.

 Water Sports